‘Teen Mom OG’ Farrah Abraham Takes Strip Club Gig After Firing, Flaunts Private Parts In Raunchy Lingerie Line

 “I’m proud of myself [for] not giving in to be sex-shamed by Viacom network, proud to not have a network take away financial opportunities for my goals, proud to be an Advocate for a healthy sex life, safe sex, teen pregnancy prevention and so much more while I run companies in different fields and scale them.”

-Former Teen Mom OG star Farrah Abraham has already appeared in two porn films and has her own line of sex toys.
+Former Teen Mom OG star Farrah Abraham has already appeared in two adult films and has her own line of sex toys.

 [Featured Image by Emma McIntyre/Getty Images]